-These tools are used to design and promote new policy instruments and sustainable materials and technologies that may improve the environmental performance of products and services through their life-cycles, as well as contribute to more efficient economic metabolisms at different scales.
+Its final purpose is to deliver a holistic view of these energy systems, which requires tools to bridge different scales, from site- or product-specific analysis to the whole economy and across the economic, social and environmental dimensions.
+These tools are used to design and promote new policy instruments and sustainable materials and technologies that may improve the environmental performance of products and services through their life-cycle, as well as contribute to more efficient economic metabolisms at different scales.

 Cooperation with industry and governments gives rise to innovations in sustainable buildings, in designing better sustainable energy systems, including intelligent transportation systems and ecosystem services.

-To accomplish with these goals, we seek to:
+To accomplish our vision, we seek to:

 Develop fundamental theory for sustainability assessment and translate this theory in operational tools.

 Develop and empirically calibrate modelling tools for environmental processes.

 Develop and empirically calibrate modelling tools for integrated environmental-energy-economic processes.